RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

 module: RediSearch
 ---
 RediSearch 2.x includes some significant changes to the architecture of RediSearch that provide improved functionality.
-The main architectural change is that the indexes are stored outside of the redis database that contains the data.
+The main architectural change is that the indexes are stored outside of the Redis database that contains the data.
 This allows for improvements in command efficiency.
 It also allows for improvements in replication between clusters because the index changes are managed by the participating clusters rather than being synchronized with the data.